 If they raise wages by a third to a half, which is probably what it would take, they would drive up their operating costs and put themselves at a severe price disadvantage against competitors in states without such tough immigration laws.
 That's one of the major disadvantages of trying to implement immigration reform state by state, rather than all at once.

+The pain this is causing is real.
+People are going to lose their crops, and in some cases their farms.
+The small-town businesses that supply those farms with goods and services are going to suffer as well.
+For economically embattled rural Georgia, this could be a major blow.
 In fact, with a federal court challenge filed last week, you have to wonder whether state officials aren't secretly hoping to be rescued from this mess by the intervention of a judge.
 But given how the Georgia law is drafted and how the Supreme Court ruled in a recent case out of Arizona, I don't think that's likely.

 We're going to reap what we have sown, even if the farmers can't.

 Besides having a good number of terrific farming puns laced through out the article, you have to really notice the stats for health insurance and workman's comp in the article.